JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

   description=""
 %}

-By adding <code class="code">flex-grow: 1</code> for the purple droppable div, we solve this problem.
+By adding `flex-grow: 1` for the purple droppable div, we solve this problem.

 {%
   include image.html